circuitpython/CircuitPython_Library_Screenshot_Maker/python_generator/README.md

 This folder contains scripts that can be run to create requirement screenshots for all of the learn guide projects

-To use the scripts you must set `LEARN_GUIDE_REPO` to point to the learn guide repo.
+To use the scripts you must set `LEARN_GUIDE_REPO` inside of `get_imports.py` to point to the location of learn guide repo.

-Then you can run
+default value is `"../../Adafruit_Learning_System_Guides/"`

+One directory above the root of this repo.

+With that pointed at a learn guide repo you can run:

 ```
 python get_bundle_data.py